mathmanu/caffe-jacinto-models/README.md

 export PYTHONPATH=.:/user/tomato/work/caffe-jacinto/python:$PYTHONPATH
 5. Set caffe-jacinto path (for example:  /user/tomato/work/caffe-jacinto) to your CAFFE_ROOT environment variable (can set this in .bashrc if you are using bash shell)
 Example:<br>
-export CAFFE_ROOT=.:/user/tomato/work/caffe-jacinto:$PYTHONPATH
+export CAFFE_ROOT=/user/tomato/work/caffe-jacinto

 ### Installation
-* After cloning this repository, switch to the branch caffe-0.17, if it is not checked out already.
+* After cloning this repository, switch to the branch caffe-0.17, if it is not checked out already.<br>
--- *git checkout caffe-0.17*
+*git checkout caffe-0.17*
+* Install the required python packages
+* Important note: lmdb package installed vis conda seems to be have an error and import is failing.
+If you get this error, reinstall this package via pip.

 ### Features